 Caring can be very time-consuming and carers often have to manage their loved ones' medical appointments and care arrangements, which can lead to absences from work.
 Caring can also lead to a reduction in hours or giving up work completely.

 Caring can cause additional expenses which can put a financial strain on carers.
 People with care needs may need additional care, specialist equipment and transport, all of which can be very expensive.
 Carers often report having to use their own savings to fund caring, and facing financial strain as a direct result of caring.

 Statistics from the Isle of Man Census Report 2011 indicate that there are 3,485 carers living in the Isle of Man.
 However, it is estimated that the true number of carers on island is over 10,000.
 It is also estimated that there are over 1,000 young carers living on island.

 Our island's carers save our local economy between £40 and £90 million every year.
-This shows how important carers are and how much support they are providing.
-Nearly a quarter of these carers are providing over 50 hours a week and for some, this is in addition to full or part time employment.
+This shows how valuable carers are and how much support they provide.
+Nearly a quarter of these carers are providing over 50 hours of care per week and for some, this is in addition to full or part time employment or education.